-The Company did not apply the provisions of ASU 2016-02 to the lease of its office space lease in Miami, Florida.
-Effective November 1, 2021, the Company renewed its Miami office lease for twelve-months to November 2022.
+The Company did not apply the provisions of ASU 2016-02 to the lease of its office space in Miami, Florida.
+Effective November 1, 2022, the Company renewed its Miami office lease for twelve-months to November 2023.
 As this lease has a term of 12-months at inception, the Company will account for it as an operating lease.
-As of December 31, 2021, total minimum lease payments on this lease was approximately \$23,000.
+As of December 31, 2022, total minimum lease payments on this lease was approximately \$24,000.

-14. Related Party Transactions
+15. Related Party Transactions

 The Company has entered into various research, development, license and supply agreements with Serum Institute and Pharmsynthez, each a related party whose relationship, ownership, and nature of transactions is disclosed within other sections of these footnotes.
-Please refer to Note 4, Significant Strategic Collaborations, and Note 6, Indefinite-Lived Intangible Assets and Other Long-Term Assets, for details on arrangements with collaboration partners that are also related parties.
+Please refer to Note 4, Significant Strategic Collaborations, and Note 7, Other Assets, for details on arrangements with collaboration partners that are also related parties.

 During the fourth quarter of 2019, the Company entered into a loan agreement with Pharmsynthez (the "Pharmsynthez Loan"), pursuant to which the Company advanced Pharmsynthez an aggregate principal amount of up to \$500,000 to be used for the development of a specific product under the Company's Co-Development Agreement with Pharmsynthez.
 The Pharmsynthez Loan had a term of 15-months and accrued interest at a rate of 10% per annum.
-The Pharmsynthez Loan is guaranteed by all of the operating subsidiaries of Pharmsynthez, including SynBio and AS Kevelt, and is secured by all of the common and preferred stock of the Company owned by Pharmsynthez and SynBio, as more fully described in Note 4 Significant Strategic Collaborations.
-The Company recognized approximately \$48,000 and \$51,000 of interest income related to this loan during the twelve-months ended December 31, 2021 and 2020, respectively.
+The Pharmsynthez Loan is guaranteed by all of the operating subsidiaries of Pharmsynthez, including SynBio and AS Kevelt ("Kevelt"), and is secured by all of the common and preferred stock of the Company owned by Pharmsynthez and SynBio.
+The Company recognized approximately \$9,000 and \$48,000 of interest income related to this loan during the twelve-months ended December 31, 2022 and 2021, respectively.